 What Are Their Working Hours?

 Technical emergencies can arise at any time of the day and your end-users need to have access to Help Desk assistance at all hours.
-You should look for a vendor which can provide you support round-the-clock since your end-users might need it at any time of the day.
+You should look for a vendor that can provide you support round-the-clock since your end-users might need it at any time of the day.
 You should make sure that the service provider has all the tools, resources required to best fit your institution.

-While every organization has its own unique challenges and requirements, these four questions can still give you an idea about the prospective service provider’s capabilities, response times, expertise and focus on end-user satisfaction.
+While every organization has its own unique challenges and requirements, these four questions can still give you an idea about the prospective service provider’s capabilities, response times, expertise, and focus on end-user satisfaction.
 With this information, you can choose a provider who will be the right fit for your institution.